FelixOnline/v2/content/articles/2016-11-7-felix-meets--formation.md

 “People like to put things into a certain box.
 I think it makes people uncomfortable if they can’t make comparisons,” suggests Kai.

-“If people said Formation were a country\-funk band, we’d be like ‘not really’,” laughs Matt.
+“If people said Formation were a country-funk band, we’d be like ‘not really’,” laughs Matt.

 “Send us a link to that band!”
 Jonny jokes.